marsellino10/hero-section-task/README.md

 A simple, responsive Hero Section built with React, Vite, and Tailwind CSS.
 Includes dynamic content switching with a "Regenerate with AI" button.

+## 📖 About the Project

+This project features a reusable Hero Section component that showcases a headline, subheadline, image, and call-to-action button.
+It simulates AI-generated content updates by rotating between pre-defined dummy data, making it suitable for landing pages or marketing sites.

+### Key Features:
+- Displays dynamic content (title, subtitle, image, and CTA)
+- "Regenerate with AI" button updates the content instantly
+- Responsive and modern design
+- Local asset support for faster image loading

+I built this project to demonstrate front-end skills using modern tooling, component-based architecture, and good UX principles.
+Dummy content and images were customized to reflect real-world topics like football, food delivery, and e-commerce.

 ## 🚀 Setup

 1. **Clone the repo**